benschwarz/passenger-stack/README.markdown

 * Ruby
 * Capistrano
 * Sprinkle (github.com/crafterm/sprinkle)
-* An Ubuntu based VPS (known to not work on Debian Etch, haven't looked into why)
+* An Ubuntu based VPS (known to not work on Debian Etch, this is a sprinkle apt issue and has been forwarded to crafterm)

 ## Thanks